Behold the race-winning Dare Ginetta G4

-We are currently offering the latest version of the Dare G4, called the Dare 2.0 Liter.
+We offer you the latest version of the Dare G4, called the Dare 2.0 Liter.
 This model features the 2.0L Ford Duratec, Dare T9 gearbox and 15" wheels, with a standard output of 190 bhp.
-Additionally, pendant pedals and slight body lift are a real enhancement that make great use of the interior space.

 Ford 2.0L Duratec with individual throttle bodies

 Vented front brake disc with 4 pot alloy caliper